Dywane12/NarutoWebsiteReact/README.md

 1. Install this extension (https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) for chrome or similar for other browsers
 2. Clone the repository
 3. Open it in your preferred IDE (I use VSCode)
-4. Open a git bash terminal and navigate to the folder where you cloned the repository
+4. Open a git bash terminal and navigate to the folder `/naruto-react/`
 5. Run the command `npm install`
-6. Run the command `cd ./naruto-react/`
-7. Run the command `npm install` again
-8. Run the command `npm start` and wait for the website to open in your browser
+6. Run the command `npm start` and wait for the website to open in your browser
-9. Enjoy the website!
+7. Enjoy the website!